-As in the previous example, that should pop up a new window with the graph shown in Figure 18.2.
+As in the previous example, that should pop up a new window with the graph shown in Figure 20.2.
 If you tried this on the full set of genes from one organism, you'd probably get a much smoother plot than this.

-Figure 18.2: Histogram of orchid sequence lengths.
+Figure 20.2: Histogram of orchid sequence lengths.

-18.2.3 Nucleotide dot plots
+20.2.3 Nucleotide dot plots

 A dot plot is a way of visually comparing two nucleotide sequences for similarity to each other.
 A sliding window is used to compare short sub-sequences to each other, often with a mis-match threshold.
-Here for simplicity we'll only look for perfect matches (shown in black in Figure 18.3).
+Here for simplicity we'll only look for perfect matches (shown in black in Figure 20.3).

 To start off, we'll need two sequences.
-For the sake of argument, we'll just take the first two from our orchid FASTA file ls\orchid.fasta:
+For the sake of argument, we'll just take the first two from our orchid FASTA file ls_orchid.fasta:

 '''

 from Bio import SeqIO

-handle = open("ls_orchid.fasta")
+with open("ls_orchid.fasta") as in_handle:

-record_iterator = SeqIO.parse(handle, "fasta")
+record_iterator = SeqIO.parse(in_handle, "fasta")

 rec_one = next(record_iterator)

 rec_two = next(record_iterator)

-handle.close()

 '''